 The Pros & Cons of living in The Philippines include:

-Here is a cost of living estimate for a single person living outside of Manila for one month:
+Here is a cost of living estimate for a single person living in a provincial area for one month:

 |ITEM||COST IN PHILIPPINE PESOS|

 This is my cost of living but keep in mind that I don’t drink alcohol, live in a large city, go out much, nor have a sugar baby.

 Your own cost of living here depends on two main factors 1.
 Where you live 2.
 How you live.
 Like everywhere else in the world cities will cost more than rural areas.
 If you want to live in Baguio, Dumaguete, or Davao City you can expect to pay around $155-$220 a month for a one-bedroom apartment in a decent part of town.

 Where it gets expensive is in Cebu City and Manila.
 In these cities, the average rent for a one-bedroom in a decent area is going to run you about $400 a month.
 However, as I mentioned before in my Living in Manila Hacks article, Manila can be astronomically expensive.

 If you want to live in the trendy areas of the city such as BGC you can expect to pay anywhere from $800 to $2200 for an apartment there!
 Don’t despair, you can still live in Manila on a tight budget.
 Read how in the article I referenced above.
 You can get away with $200 a month for food almost anywhere in The Philippines.

 After a particularly grueling Muay-Thai practice I noticed a sharp pain in my foot.
 I was just going to walk it off (bad pun) but my coach insisted that I go to the hospital to get it looked at.
 Not having medical insurance I was really worried about the costs but I decided to just suck it up.